rabbitmq/rabbitmq-website/docs/deprecated-removed.md

 # Deprecated and Removed Features

 If a feature is deprecated, it means its capability will be removed in a future RabbitMQ release.
 It is recommended to discontinue using this feature.
-Review the following list of deprecated features, check which ones you are using,for those features you are using, complete the required next steps to use a replacement if one exists or other required actions.
+Review the following list of deprecated features, check which ones you are using, for the deprecated features you are using, complete the required next steps to use a replacement if one exists or if no replacement, complete the other required actions recommended.

 A removed feature is one that was previously available but is now removed.